Connect Operation

 With the Connect operation, you can sync 2 existing entities with each other.
 These entities can be in different projects or instances.

-Once you connect issues using the Connect operation, all updates will be synchronized automatically according to the sync rules specified in the connection.
+Once you connect issues using the Connect operation, all updates are synchronized automatically according to the sync rules specified in the connection.
 This article describes how to connect entities from the sync panel.

 Note: For the Connect operation in ServiceNow, use the Entity Sync Status on the left side of the screen.